Martin Ødegaard: 2017–2020: Loans in Netherlands and Spain

-In February 2020, he scored against Real Madrid to help his loan club eliminate his parent club from the 2019–20 Copa del Rey at the quarter-final stage.
-Real Sociedad reached the final of the competition, but it was postponed due to the COVID-19 pandemic in Spain; they also qualified for the 2020–21 UEFA Europa League after finishing sixth in La Liga and the season was a successful one for Ødegaard on a personal level.
+In February 2020, he scored against Real Madrid to help his loan club eliminate his parent club in the quarter-finals of Copa del Rey.
+Real Sociedad reached the final of the competition, but it was postponed due to the COVID-19 pandemic in Spain; they also qualified for the UEFA Europa League after finishing sixth in La Liga and the season was a successful one for Ødegaard on a personal level.
 He missed the end of the season having been diagnosed in June with tendinopathy, a problem that had also occurred some months earlier.

 After being recalled from loan by Real Madrid in 2020, Ødegaard started the club's opening game of the 2020–21 La Liga season away to Real Sociedad, in a 0–0 draw.
 On 25 November, he made his Champions League debut for Real Madrid in a 2–0 away win over Inter Milan.

 Arsenal

 2020–21: Midseason loan

 After making only nine appearances during Real Madrid's opening half of the season following his loan spell at Real Sociedad, Ødegaard made it clear he wanted to leave the club during the winter transfer window in search of first-team football.
-On 27 January 2021, Ødegaard joined English Premier League club Arsenal on loan until the end of the season.
+On 27 January 2021, Ødegaard joined English club Arsenal on loan until the end of the 2020–21 season.
 He admired the club's direction and the team's style of play, from which he decided that Arsenal would be "a club that really suits me well."
-Mikel Arteta, Arsenal's first team manager, was adamant that Ødegaard would provide quality in attacking options and that everyone at the club was excited to be integrating him into Arsenal's plans.
+Mikel Arteta, Arsenal's first team manager was adamant that Ødegaard would provide quality in attacking options and that everyone at the club was excited to be integrating him into Arsenal's plans.

 Three days after he signed, he made his debut against rivals Manchester United in the Premier League, coming on as a substitute for Emile Smith Rowe in a 0–0 home draw.
 On 14 February, he made his first league start for Arsenal in a 4–2 home win over Leeds United.
 On 11 March, Ødegaard scored his first goal for Arsenal with a 20-yard strike in a 3–1 away win over Olympiacos in the first leg of the Europa League round of 16 tie.
 That goal was later voted as the Arsenal Goal of the Month.
 On 14 March, Ødegaard scored in back-to-back games, picking up his first Premier League goal in Arsenal's 2–1 home win over Tottenham Hotspur in the 203rd North London derby. Ødegaard was voted as Arsenal's Player of the Month for March 2021.